makersacademy/bowling-challenge/README.md

 ### Design

 This program follows Object-oriented design pattern, and consists of two classes: Game and Frame.
 Game holds an array of Frame objects.
 Game knows about its frames, the order of those frames and overall game score.
+Since Game knows the position of its frames, it is responsible for distributing their bonuses to the right frames.
 Frame knows about its rolls, whether it is a spare or a strike, and whether it is closed or open.

 ## Features